DayBright-David/A-Novel-Engine-for-Brain-computer-Interface/README.md

 ### 1. Time synchronization
-Ref:Lab Streaming Layer (LSL), https://github.com/sccn/labstreaminglayer
+Ref: Lab Streaming Layer (LSL), https://github.com/sccn/labstreaminglayer

 ### 2. The primary execution thread and other auxiliary thread
 Discuss: What are the primary execution thread and the auxiliary thread in our system?